AI-Powered Sustainability: Navigating Towards a Greener Future

 Neural Networks are a class of machine learning algorithms modeled loosely after the human brain, designed to recognize patterns.
 They interpret sensory data through a kind of machine perception, labeling, or clustering raw input.
 The algorithms essentially attempt to mimic the behavior of the human brain—albeit far less complexly—to solve problems that would be difficult or impossible for traditional rule-based programming.

 A typical neural network contains layers of interconnected nodes (neurons), where each connection (synapse) can transmit a signal from one neuron to another.
 The receiving neuron processes the signal and then signals downstream neurons connected to it.
 Neural networks are particularly effective in applications involving complex pattern recognition such as speech, image, and handwriting analysis.
-For a more detailed explanation, MIT Technology Review provides an insightful overview of how neural networks and other machine learning technologies function.

 The development and training of neural networks have been integral to the advancement in AI.
 They have been pivotal in improving the accuracy of various AI systems, including those used in autonomous vehicles and medical diagnosis tools.
 The versatility and robustness of neural networks make them highly valuable across many fields.
 To explore real-world applications and the future potential of neural networks, NVIDIA's blog offers great insights into their evolving role in AI.